Traneptora/grimoire/_posts/2015-07-30-move-earth.markdown

 **Range**: 120 feet

-**Components**: V, S, M (an iron blade and a small bag containing a mixture of soils--clay, loam, and sand)
+**Components**: V, S, M (an iron blade and a small bag containing a mixture of soils — clay, loam, and sand)

 **Duration**: Concentration, up to 2 hours